 The sentience rating of the new model is unknown.

-— Infopedia article, "Spinal Node Tactical Advisor," mode: discursive, moderate density, high accessibility.
+— Infopedia article, "Spinal Node Tactical Advisor," mode: discursive, high infodensity, reduced detail.

 It is necessary to remember that your daughter is now strong.
 Fiendishly strong.
 Capable of lifting her bed and hurling it with only reasonable effort strong.
 She will instinctively do an incredibly good job of hiding it—otherwise it would hardly be possible for secrecy to have been maintained for so many years.
 But under emotional duress, it is certainly possible for the strength to evoke itself.
 There have been unfortunate incidents in the past.